skullk1d/threejs-sandbox/README.md

 ===============

 This is a very simple project used to experiment with WebGL.
-The current master project is an example of a game world with a moveable character.
+The current master project is an example of a Minecraft game world where you can let Steve run around.
 The view is 3rd person with an orbiting camera control.

 **The working directory must be hosted on a server, such as localhost, in order to run!**